 Make sure you check the specifications of your exact set though.
 If there is no oven specification assume it cannot go into an oven safely.

 One last thing you should check, especially if you are lazy and want the cleaning to be done for you, is if the items in the set are safe to use with a dishwasher.
-In general, we do not recommend ever putting cookware into your dishwasher (whether it says it dishwasher safe or not).
+In general, I do not recommend ever putting cookware into your dishwasher (whether it says it dishwasher safe or not).

 That said, if you absolutely need to do this, make sure your set explicitly says dishwasher safe and then use the appropriate settings on your unit.

 Benefits of Buying a Cookware Set

 There are many advantages to buying a full set of cookware as opposed to individual pieces:

 - Buying a complete set of cookware is a smart choice, especially for those on a tight budget.
 You will often find great deals for a set complete with all the pots and pans to get you started on your culinary journey.
 Buying items one at a time is both time consuming and costly.

 - A complete set gives you a more consistent aesthetic feel to the kitchen.
 As all the products in a set come with matching designs or colors, they will look good together.
 It may not seem like such a big deal to you, but people who appreciate the looks of a beautiful kitchen lean heavily on the style factor of a matching set of cookware.